venkateshvaddadi/MSFF-QSMNet/README.md

 <h2>Data Availability</h2>

 <p>
-The SNU dataset was made available to the authors by Prof. Lee (e-mail: jonghoyi@snu.ac.kr) from Seoul National University.
+The SNU dataset was made available to the authors by Prof. Lee from Seoul National University.
 </p>

 <p>